Everything PR News

 Why GEO Matters Now

 Roughly 60% of U.S. consumers use generative AI for product research.
 ChatGPT alone serves more than 800 million weekly users.
-When a buyer asks an AI engine “what’s the best CRM for a 50-person sales team,” they don’t see ten ranked results.
+When a buyer asks an answer engine "what's the best CRM for a 50-person sales team," they don't see ten ranked results.
 They see three vendors named in a paragraph.
 Sometimes one.

 If your brand isn't in that answer, the buyer never knows you exist.
 That's the business case for GEO.